Collection of rings and jewelry tools on a white surface

 Silver

-If your budget isn't vast, then this is an ideal choice - our silver engagement rings start from just £167.
+If your budget isn't vast and you're looking at the more affordable end of the precious metal prices, then this is an ideal choice - our silver engagement rings start from just £175

 Silver does not like chlorine as it can tarnish it heavily - so swimming is a no no in silver.
 Care needs to be taken so that silver doesn't come into contact with other chemicals as well, such as cleaning products and strong perfumes.